 |GE Capital Retail Bank||The other bank that's a subsidiary of GE Capital Corp.||banking.gecrb.com|

 Over the past several decades, savers could usually count on earning something like 2% or 3% on a 6-month CD.

-Since then, the average return on 6-month CDs has fallen from 1.86% APY to a record low of 0.14% APY today.
+As a result, the average return on 6-month CDs has fallen from 1.86% APY in late '08 to a record-low of 0.14% APY today.